Originally published: 24 March 2026

 Best practices include:

-- Providing multiple pairs per worker
+- Providing multiple pairs per worker where needed

 - Replacing worn or damaged gloves regularly